h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.md

 ```

 Instead of a binary classification model, we find a regression model (`H2ORegressionModel`) that contains only 1 output neuron (instead of 2).
 The reason is that the response was a numerical feature (ordinal numbers 0 and 1), and H2O Deep Learning was run with `distribution=AUTO`, which defaulted to a Gaussian regression problem for a real-valued response.
+H2O Deep Learning supports regression for distributions other than `Gaussian` such as `Poisson`, `Gamma`, `Tweedie`, `Laplace`.
+It also supports `Huber` loss and per-row offsets specified via an `offset_column`.
+We refer to our [H2O Deep Learning regression code examples](https://github.com/h2oai/h2o-3/tree/master/h2o-r/tests/testdir_algos/deeplearning) for more information.

 To perform classification, the response must first be turned into a categorical (factor) feature: